syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/mongodb.md

 > Find the sample from this [GitHub location]().

-## Binding data from MongoD using CustomAdaptor
+## Binding data from MongoDB using CustomAdaptor

 This section describes step by step process how to retrieve data from a MongoDB using `CustomAdaptor` and bind it to the Blazor DataGrid component.